Make It Stop

 The Activation Reset

 A collapsed nervous system does not respond to thinking.
-It has to be brought back online physically.
+It has to be brought back online physically, through the body.

 Step 1:

 Press both feet flat into the floor.
 Press hard enough to feel the floor pushing back.
 Hold for ten seconds.
-You are not taking deep breaths.
 You are pressing and feeling the resistance.

 Step 2: